Image to Base64 Converter

 How Base64 Encoding Works

-For example, the ASCII text "Hi" (2 bytes: 01001000 01101001) is split into three 6-bit groups: 010010, 000110, 100100.
-These map to the Base64 characters S, G, k.
-Since the input was only 2 bytes instead of 3, one padding character is added, producing the Base64 string "SGk=".
+Quick example: the text "Hi" is 2 bytes.
+The encoder splits those bits into three 6-bit groups that map to the characters S, G, and k.
+Since the input was only 2 bytes instead of 3, one padding character gets tacked on.
+Final result: "SGk=".
+Not exactly human-readable, but that's the point -- it's meant for machines to parse.

 Data URIs: Embedding Images in Code